 'Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers along with regulated health and social care professionals in England and Wales, to report to the police where they discover (either through disclosure by the victim or visual evidence) that FGM appears to have been carried out on a girl under 18.
 Those failing to report such cases will face disciplinary sanctions.
 It will be rare for teachers to see visual evidence, and they should not be examining pupils, but the same definition of what is meant by "to discover that an act of FGM appears to have been carried out" is used for all professionals to whom this mandatory reporting duty applies.
-Information on when and how to make a report can be found at: www.gov.uk/government/publications/mandatory-reporting-of-female-genital-mutilation-procedural-information
+Information on when and how to make a report can be found at:

+www.gov.uk/government/publications/mandatory-reporting-of-female-genital-mutilationprocedural-information

 Teachers must personally report to the police cases where they discover that an act of FGM appears to have been carried out.
 Unless the teacher has a good reason not to, they should also still consider and discuss any such case with the school or college's designated safeguarding lead and involve children's social care as appropriate.
 The duty does not apply in relation to at risk or suspected cases (i.e. where the teacher does not discover that an act of FGM appears to have been carried out, either through disclosure by the victim or visual evidence) or in cases where the woman is 18 or over.
 In these cases, teachers should follow local safeguarding procedures.
-DFE 2021 colleges.
-School and college staff can contact the Forced Marriage Unit if they need advice or information.
-Contact: 020 7008 0151 or email: fmu@fco.gov.uk.)
+DFE 2022